eCommerce is among the handful of industries that thrived amidst the pandemic.

 Both content and UX are co-dependent factors that influence users to make a purchase.
 Ideally, you want users to find your brand when they look for specific products they are interested in buying.
 This is where SEO and content marketing play their part.
 Once the user lands on your site or app, you want their experience to be as smooth and memorable as possible.
 Here is where UI & UX design comes into play.

 But even when users are interacting with your product-related content, their experience still matters since a great UX at this stage can convince your audience to buy the said product from you.
 And even at the very bottom end of your sales funnel, where most users would be ready to check out, well-curated content can help users gain more confidence in their purchase decision.

 A multi-channel content strategy can significantly improve your brand's reach across multiple platforms.
-Long-form, educational and tutorial-like blog posts can teach users more about specific products and the most effective ways of using them, while social media marketing can help users stay in touch with your brand, keeping them updated about running sales, discounts, and offers, etc.
+Long-form, educational, and tutorial-like blog posts can teach users more about specific products and the most effective ways of using them, while social media marketing can help users stay in touch with your brand, keeping them updated about running sales, discounts, offers, etc.

 Beyond just keeping in touch with your consumers, content marketing is involved in every stage of your sales funnel as well.
 From catalog pages to SERPs ranking, nothing remains beyond the scope of your content strategy, almost all of which can be further optimised with clever UX design tools.